Magnushhoie/fuz/README.md

       [filename or pattern]

-Fuz interactively searches the current directory, and opens selected file and line with less / vim / system app.
+Fuz interactively searches the current directory, and opens selected file at search result with less / vim / system app.

 Skips .gitignore, hidden, binary and large files.